-The brands have also been broken down by categories to reveal the most trusted brands in numerous different consumer goods sectors.
+The brands have also been broken down by categories to reveal the most-trusted brands in numerous different consumer goods sectors.

-In fourth is one of the most popular fashion brands in the UK, ASOS, with a score of 4.1 out of 5.
+In fifth is one of the most popular fashion brands in the UK, ASOS, with a score of 4.1 out of 5.
 Based solely online, ASOS stocks over 850 brands and now owns former high street staples such as Topshop, Topman and Miss Selfridge.
 Its high consumer rating shows that customers are clearly buying into the ease and convenience of online fashion.

 Unfortunately, not all brands enjoy such a solid reputation with their users, with video game company Activision Blizzard holding an average score of just 1.1 out of 5.
 The company is behind some of the biggest franchises in gaming, including Call of Duty, Crash Bandicoot, Guitar Hero, Tony Hawk’s and more, yet has a very negative reputation amongst the gaming community.